mortezahaji/Landscape-Project/index.md

 <body>
-    <h1>The number of differentially expressed genes based on the semi-parametric 2-Wasserstein distance test (Fig 3)</h1>
+    <h1>The number of differentially expressed genes based on the semi-parametric 2-Wasserstein distance test</h1>
     <h2>

   </h2>